 The South Central Regional Wastewater Treatment Facility is located in Delray Beach.
 Delray Beach and Boynton Beach established the South Central Regional Wastewater Treatment Plant and Disposal Board in 1974 as an independent special district through an interlocal agreement to treat wastewater.
 The City Commissions of both cities serve as the governing board and daily operations of the facility are overseen by a plant manager, who reports to the Board.
 Coordination is facilitated through an "Operating Committee" comprised of the plant manager and a representative of each of the cities, typically the utilities department director.
 The Operating Committee engages each city with the plant manager in operation of the facility, its budget and resources.
-The City is responsible for the wastewater collection and transmission system within the service area shown on Map DIA-36 (Utility Service Area).
+The City is responsible for the wastewater collection and transmission system within the service area (See Map PFE-XX).